stolostron/thanos-metrics-analyzer/README.md

 # thanos-metrics-analyzer

-A tool to connect to list of thanos end points and compute recommended CPU and memory settings , based on historic usage and request.
+A tool to connect to list of thanos endpoints and compute recommended CPU and memory settings , based on historic usage and resource request.

 How to run :
    - Have the thanos.json file updated with your thanos urls and respective tokens